 But that’s OK, the important thing is I’m working at it.
 And this burst of inspiration was spawned by being away from home and living a clutter-free life.

 So if there’s one thing I truly think everyone should do before they declutter it’s this: take a trip somewhere, away from home.
 You don’t need to go far.
 But go somewhere new.
 Have an experience you’ve always dreamed of.
 If you can afford it, tick something off your bucket list.
 Bring an overnight bag.
-Focus on the joy you get from a new experience, and how little of your things are with you.
+Focus on the joy you get from a new experience, and how few of your material belongings are with you.
 Compare that feeling to the one you get when you stare at an overstuffed cupboard in your house.

-Set the bar for yourself, because until you’ve tried it, valuing experiences over things can sound like a load of new age waffle.
+Set the bar for yourself, because until you’ve tried it, valuing experiences over things can sound like a load of new-age waffle.

 I cannot tell you how many times my husband and I were curled up on the couch of an Airbnb watching Netflix on the laptop whilst our babies slept and I thought to myself ‘this is all I need’.
 Right here.
 My people.
 My laptop.
 Some clothes and a book for reading when I go to bed.